joycastcant/CMSC-190/Readings/Week3.md

 # Week 3
 #### (August 21, 2017 to August 25, 2017)

-This week's activities are focused on my trials in 3D modelling and image processing.
+This week's activities were focused on my trials in 3D modelling and image processing.
 I did less paper reading, and looked at bunch of tutorials.

 ### 3D Reconstruction Using Handheld Camera
 Unlike the other studies that used special cameras (ie. [stereo cameras](http://www.vmresource.com/camera/cameras-general.htm)), the study entitled, [3D Reconstruction from Image Sequence Taken with a Handheld Camera](Documents/3d_Reconstruction_from_Image_Seq_Taken_with_a_Handheld_Camera.pdf) used the type of camera that is not hard to acquire.